Caring House is Different

 Who is eligible?

-We welcome community members in the last weeks or days of their lives, including those receiving hospice services.
+We welcome community members who are receiving hospice services and are in the last weeks or days of their lives.

-Eligibility takes into account the person’s medical condition and circumstances, our RCFE license, our experience and safety.
+When we determine eligibility, we take the person’s medical condition and circumstances, our RCFE license, our experience and safety into account.
 There must be a person responsible for the resident’s care decisions and financial matters.
-We can’t admit residents with active infections, IVs, complex wounds or other RCFE-prohibited conditions.
+We cannot admit residents with active infections, IVs, complex wounds or other RCFE-prohibited conditions.
 Read detailed admission criteria.

 Where is Caring House located?